Here you’ll find 7 highly valuable local SEO tips and tactics that you can use to grow your business by reaching more customers online.

 LOCAL SEO TIPS

 Before we dive in, what do we mean by local businesses?
 When we say local business we mean businesses that are focused on customers in a local service area.
 For example, a dentist serving customers in Central Oregon or a brewpub located in the Box Factory in Bend.
 Simply put, businesses that primarily serve customers in the area they are located.
-The following 7 local SEO tips are designed to grow your business by increasing the visibility of your local business, bringing you more customers, and increasing the value of your website.
+The following 7 local SEO tips are designed to grow your business by increasing the visibility of your local business online, bringing you more customers, and increasing the value of your website.

 Tip #1: Make Sure Your Website Is Mobile Friendly